cimt-unia/BBTransformer/README.md

-# BBTransformer: Brain Biomarker Transformer for fMRI Classification
+# Brain Biomarker Transformer for fMRI Classification

-A minimal, modular framework for interpretable fMRI-based brain disorder classification using transformer architectures with rotary embeddings and grouped-query attention.
+A minimal, modular framework for interpretable fMRI-based brain disorder classification using a transformer time series multivariate architecture with rotary embeddings and grouped-query attention.

 ### **A Multi-Scale Spatiotemporal Decoder**